COMBINING SPECIALITIES

 Residual tumour after surgery, treated with Radiosurgery

-3. NEUROPATHOLOGY (Molecular Biology and targeted therapy)
+3.NEUROPATHOLOGY (Molecular Biology and targeted therapy)

 Molecular biology is one such field, where the genetic study of the tumour (tumour markers) is done.
 Molecular markers are fragments of DNA, which are genetic signatures for discovering alterations in gene sequences, expression levels, and protein structures or functions.
-Genomics provides a comprehensive study of cancer, which helps in the molecular characterization of the tumors.
-Based on gene expression studies tumours that used to be considered as single entities so far, can now be grouped and can be treated differently (targeted therapy).
+Genomics provides a comprehensive study of cancer, which helps in the molecular characterization of the tumours.
+Based on gene expression studies tumours that used to be considered single entities so far, can now be grouped and can be treated differently (targeted therapy).

-Apart from rapid developments in diagnostics and intensive care units, following are the technologies useful to do safer neurosurgery.
+Apart from rapid developments in diagnostics and intensive care units, the following are the technologies useful to do safer neurosurgery.

 2. Microscope